mokdevel/DarcMods/DarcMissionsCompatFF/README.md

   * ``rewardDefault`` : Default reward unless specific reward has been set in a mission.
 (WIP , placeholder for now)

 ## Next release (unreleased)
-* Fixes for Convoy mission
-* Persitence issues with vehicles.

 ... empty ...

+## 20251128
+Fixes:
+* Fixes for Convoy mission: mission was completed without interaction.
+* Persistence issues with vehicles.

 ## 20251123
 Compatibility compile for DarcCore.